stevehoover/RISC-V_MYTH_Workshop/README.md

   1. Always check the LOG!
 Keep your log clean of errors (both SandPiper errors (blue) and Verilator errors (black)).
 In some cases we expect warnings (LOGIC_ERRORs) for signals that are "used but never assigned" where we want Makerchip to provide random input values.
 Common "Issues and Solutions" can be found below.
   1. Check the slide PDFs for any corrections, and check below for "Common Issues and Solutions".
   1. Review previous lectures.
-  1. Follow conversation in Slack (https://risc-vmythworkshop.slack.com/home) to see if someone else encountered similar issues.
+  1. Follow conversation in Slack to see if someone else encountered similar issues.
-  1. Discuss the issue with your "Team" in Slack (if assigned).
   1. Explore these [reference solutions](https://makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2FRISC-V_MYTH_Workshop%2Fmaster%2Freference_solutions.tlv) (Ctrl-click).

      No, we're not giving away the answers!
 This link will open in Makerchip the diagram, waveform, and visualization for the solution, but will not show source code.
 Explore these to figure out the issue that's plaguing you, and then go back to doing the lab on your own.
 If you are stuck on syntax, hover over a signal assignment in the diagram to see an expression.